Mela User Guide

 Semitones

-The transposition amount in semitones.
+Sets transposition amount in semitones.

 Cents

-The transposition amount in cents.
+Sets fine transposition in cents.

 Released on May 10, 2023 as part of Collection 0.